dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./Common Problems/Readme.md

-Start files in .pax format
+## Start files in .pax format

-They are packed.
-I’m downloading them to

-/projects/asci/frfp/startfiles/*QU00.20090301.pax
+These are packed start files.

-There are 5or 6 of them.
-You need to unpack them to find which one has the start file in it using this command.
+You need to unpack them to find which one has the start file in it using this command :-

 pax -rf coprr.??QU00.20090301.pax